STILLBIRTH FACTS + FIGURES

 Check out the Empowered Pregnancy page for our MUST HAVE tips for an empowered pregnancy - the things we wish someone had told us before we had a stillbirth, the things that might have kept our babies safe.

 Not every stillbirth is preventable.
 But many are.
-And every mother deserves to know she and her provider did everything possible to try.
+And every parent deserves to know that they and their provider did everything possible to try.

 The problem begins with awareness.